Home » Cakes & Pies » Pineapple Upside Down Cake

 How is this upside down cake different from other recipes?
 This version is a bit different from a traditional upside down cake in that I use fresh pineapple slices and it’s made in a 13 x 9 inch pan instead of in a skillet or round pan.

-• What will I need to make Southern pineapple upside down cake ?
-You’ll need a medium size fresh pineapple that’s been peeled, cored and sliced.
-To mix the batter, you’ll need a stand or hand mixer, mixing bowls, measuring cups and spoons as well as a 13 x 9 inch baking pan.
-A small bowl to melt the butter and a large silicone spatula to scrape the batter from the mixing bowl.
-A small bowl to melt the butter and a cooling rack.
-You’ll also need a large platter for flipping the cake over for serving.
+• Kitchen tools you’ll need: To make the batter you’ll need a stand or hand mixer, mixing bowls, measuring cups and spoons as well as a 13 x 9 inch baking pan.
+A small saucepan to melt the butter and a large silicone spatula to scrape the batter from the mixing bowl and a cooling rack.
+You’ll also need a large rectangular platter or pan for flipping the cake over for serving.

 • Can I use all purpose flour to make this cake?
 Yes, you can in the same amount.
 Cake flour will result in a more tender crumb to the cake.